MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-sidebar.md

 2. To block the sidebar and all sidebar apps, select **Disabled**.
 3. To allow the sidebar, select **Enabled**.

+Note that blocking the sidebar will remove access to the new Discover app which appears in the toolbar (Microsoft Edge 111 or later).

 :::image type="content" source="media/microsoft-edge-sidebar/show-hub-sidebar.png" alt-text="Use the group policy editor to enable sidebar":::

 ## Block specific sidebar apps